-I could write an entire article just on running intervals.
-High intensity training is one of the most beneficial ways to make your body stronger.
+I could write an entire article just about running intervals.
+High-intensity training is one of the most beneficial ways to make your body stronger.
 Adding intervals to your run will really kick off the muscle confusion that makes your body get stronger.
 It also gives you something else to think about and stay focused on.
 Keep reading for some ideas on how to actually add intervals to your runs.

 5. Change The Music

 If you haven’t switched up the playlist for a while, maybe try something different.
 I listen to Pandora radio when I run.
 I have a wide variety of stations and switch regularly from one day to the next.
 Some days I’m out listening to hard rock, other days it’s dance music.
 If you’re stuck in a rut with the music, changing up those tunes can really alter the mood.
 If music isn’t your thing, you can run while listening to your favorite podcast or audiobook.

 Changing the exercise in the middle of your same old boring run will totally wake up those muscles.
 Many runners neglect the rest of their body and actively avoid strength training.
 Doing an exercise regularly that strengthens your core will make you a stronger runner.
 This is a great option if you’re still getting used to cardio and need to take a break from running periodically during your route.